Sunao Tsuboi: Activism

 After retirement from teaching, Sunao Tsuboi became more involved in anti-nuclear and anti-war activism, participating in sit-ins, demonstrations and rallies.
 He travelled across Japan and abroad in his many campaigns and repeatedly stated that he wanted nuclear weapons to be abolished.

 He became the co-chair of Nihon Hidankyo, a Japan-wide organisation of atomic and hydrogen bomb sufferers, in 2000.

 In 2011, he was awarded the Kiyoshi Tanimoto peace prize for his efforts in activism.

 He made many speeches to students on school excursions to Hiroshima, foreign visitors, and many others over the years, and met with Barack Obama, the first sitting US president to visit Hiroshima, in May 2016.
 In recognition for his work campaigning for the abolition of nuclear weapons and support for other hibakusha, he was named an honorary resident of Hiroshima in 2018.

 He had criticised Japanese Prime Minister Shinzō Abe for attacking Japan's postwar commitment to pacifism.
-In 2015 he and other atomic bomb survivors asked Abe to drop the unpopular security bills then being passed by Abe's administration.
+In 2015 he and other atomic bomb survivors asked Abe to drop the unpopular Legislation for Peace and Security then being passed by Abe's administration.